 As COVID-19 creates a boom in internet retail, companies like Amazon are going into overdrive.
-Now, with more urgency than ever, labor organizers and environmental health activists are confronting the wizard behind the curtain of online shopping: the logistics operations that are as problematic as they are profitable.
+Labor organizers and environmental health activists are rising to the moment and confronting the wizard behind the curtain of online shopping: the logistics operations that are as problematic as they are profitable.

-In this time of crisis, these companies and their logistics centers have been crucial in making sure people receive food, water, and sanitation needs.
-But they also have a long history of meeting online shopping demand by skirting environmental laws and exploiting workers.
+In this time of crisis, these companies and their logistics centers are crucial in ensuring people receive basic needs.
+But they also have a long history of skirting environmental laws and exploiting workers.

 “I worry about my job security,” says J.J., “But I feel more comfortable than average because I try to work as much as two or three people... though I barely get paid as one.”

-The end result smells like a lit cigarette dropped into a bottle of orange Fanta.
+The end result smells like a lit cigarette dropped into a bottle of orangee Fanta.

 “I feel drained, my chest feels tight, I have difficulty breathing, and everything takes more energy,” says Angelica Balderas, a 39-year-old Inland Empire resident who went to the hospital at least five times in 2019 seeking medical attention for respiratory issues.